About our Sponsorship Scheme

-Yes, but be aware that some places may be inaccessible at certain times of the year and visiting can be hampered by weather.
-It is also important to be mindful of the surroundings, leaving the area as it is found.
+Be aware that some places may be inaccessible at certain times of the year and visiting can be hampered by weather.
+This is particularly relevant to Aurora where access is only available from April to September.

 Strong supportive footwear is recommended.

 Native Irish trees are planted which include primarily alder, birch, hazel, willow and oak with the latter being the most common.

 Each tree is planted in an area of the woodland that is considered where they will most thrive.

 Generally, trees that are sponsored and registered together are tagged together.

 Can I have a different variety of trees planted together?